Eagle Materials Inc. research snapshot

 Watch for EXP to reclaim $225 to $230 first and then the $245 upper resistance with supportive construction demand data, stable cement pricing, and clean quarterly earnings confirmation.

-A failed reclaim followed by a close below $195 should reduce trend confidence, especially if housing starts weaken or management guidance turns cautious.
+A failed reclaim followed by a close below $195 should reduce trend confidence, especially if housing starts weaken, interest expense rises further, or management guidance turns cautious.

 Mean-reversion setup

-Do not treat a lower stock price as automatically attractive if cement and wallboard prices are declining and end-market demand estimates are being revised downward.
+Do not treat a lower stock price as automatically attractive if cement and wallboard prices are declining, end-market demand estimates are being revised downward, or expansion costs are rising.

 Fundamental monitor

-Track U.S. cement consumption, housing starts, non-residential construction spending, infrastructure bill disbursement, cement pricing, wallboard margins, free cash flow, share count, and net cash position.
+Track U.S. cement consumption, housing starts, non-residential construction spending, infrastructure bill disbursement, cement pricing, wallboard margins, expansion project milestones, free cash flow, share count, net debt, and interest expense.

-Position sizing should reflect that EXP is a high-quality cyclical compounder, not a stable non-cyclical income stock or a fixed-growth technology business.
+Position sizing should reflect that EXP is a high-quality cyclical compounder carrying net debt for expansion, not a stable non-cyclical income stock or a fixed-growth technology business.

 Investment research summary